Get a Handle on All Things Food Handling

 A healthy work environment draws better results and helps retain the restaurant's confidence.
 By maintaining a healthy work environment, you develop a clear standard for employees to follow.
 This correlates not only to an elevated level of care for the safety and quality procedures set in place but also for how a restaurant is viewed by its patrons.

 One of the most important features of appropriate food handling is to make sure that the food is cooked properly and stored at the right temperatures.
 Knowing your ingredients' safe minimum temperature zones is the key to prevent foodborne illness.

 Food safety and hygiene go hand in hand.
 To ensure safe handling, it is imperative to consistently follow the routine practices of personal hygiene such as washing hands and wearing gloves.
-Such small measures can contribute to developing return customers which assist in overall growth as well as reputation.
+Such small measures can contribute to positive impacts on public health and consumer visits which assist in overall growth as well as reputation.